 Spatchcocking a chicken is actually super easy!
 I used to be intimidated by this technique, but it takes less than a minute to do.
 All you need is a pair of kitchen shears or other sharp scissors.

-How long does it take to smoke a spatchcock chicken?
+How long to smoke a chicken?
+What temp to smoke chicken?

 The answer to this question really depends on you and whether you are choosing to spatchcock the chicken fore a quicker cook (totally valid reason) or more smoke penetration (also a totally valid reason).
 To some extent, you can think of your smoker like a slow cooker where you choose to either cook things on low or on high.
 For most things, you usually aren't wrong either way, and that's the case with smoking spatchcock chicken.